North Korea launches more missiles as US redeploys carrier | Law-Order

 Experts said the weapon was likely a Hwasong-12 missile capable of reaching the US Pacific territory of Guam and beyond.

-Other weapons tested earlier included Iskander-like missiles and other ballistic weapons designed to strike key targets in South Korea, including US military bases there.
+Other weapons tested in recent days included Iskander-like missiles and other ballistic weapons designed to strike key targets in South Korea, including US military bases there.

-Thursday's launches came as the US aircraft carrier USS Ronald Reagan returned to waters east of South Korea in what South Korea's military called an attempt to demonstrate the allies' ''firm will'' to counter North's continued provocations and threats.

-The carrier was in the area last week as part of drills between South Korea and the United States and the allies' other training involving Japan.
-North Korea considers such US-led drills near the peninsula as an invasion rehearsal and views training involving a US carrier more provocative.

-North Korea's Foreign Ministry said in a statement Thursday that the redeployment of the Reagan strike group poses ''a serious threat to the stability of the situation on the Korean peninsula and in its vicinity''.
-The ministry said it strongly condemns US-led efforts at the UN Security Council to tighten sanctions on the North over its recent missile testing, which it described as a ''just counteraction'' to joint US-South Korean drills.
+North Korea's Foreign Ministry said in a statement on Thursday that the redeployment of the Reagan strike group poses "a serious threat to the stability of the situation on the Korean peninsula and in its vicinity."
+The ministry said it strongly condemns US-led efforts at the UN Security Council to tighten sanctions on the North over its recent missile testing, which it described as a "just counteraction" to joint US-South Korean drills.

 After the North's intermediate-range missile launch, the United States and South Korea also carried out their own live-fire drills that have so far involved land-to-land ballistic missiles and precision-guided bombs dropped from fighter jets.

-But one of the tit-for-tat launches nearly caused catastrophe early Wednesday when a malfunctioning South Korean Hyumoo-2 missile flipped shortly after liftoff and crashed into the ground at an air force base in the eastern coastal city of Gangneung.
-South Korea's military said no one was hurt and civilian facilities weren't affected.
+But one of the tit-for-tat launches nearly caused catastrophe early on Wednesday when a malfunctioning South Korean Hyumoo-2 missile flipped shortly after liftoff and crashed into the ground at an air force base in the eastern coastal city of Gangneung.
+South Korea's military said no one was hurt.

-North Korea has fired nearly 40 ballistic missiles over more than 20 different launch events this year, using the stalled diplomacy with the United States and Russia's war on Ukraine as a window to speed up arms development.
+North Korea has fired more than 40 ballistic and cruise missiles over more than 20 launch events this year, using the stalled diplomacy with the United States and Russia's war on Ukraine as a window to speed up arms development.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)